cppfw/ruis/wiki/contribution/BuildingInMSYS.md

-TODO: change to building in cygwin
+TODO: change to building in msys2

 # Step-by-step building morda in Windows using MinGW and MSYS #